 Supplier API Overview

-As part of the Civil Examination Framework Agreement, Network Rail shall develop APIs (Application Programming Interface) to exchange examination data with the supplier to facilitate the examination process for the Structures Assets.
+As part of the Civil Examination Framework Agreement (CEFA), Network Rail shall develop APIs (Application Programming Interface) to exchange examination data with the CEFA suppliers to facilitate the examination process for the Structures Assets.

-The suppliers will have the options to use the [1] CEFA Enabling Solution (CES), a web based tool, or [2] APIs to exchange examination related information.
-It is envisaged that the established Examining Organisations (supplier) shall use their own tool to plan, conduct and analyse examinations and therefore may not choose use CES solution interfaces.
-Therefore some suppliers can use the APIs to receive and send the examination related information.
+To exchange exam data with NR, the CEFA suppliers will have the options to:

+Access directly the CEFA Enabling Solution (CES), a web-based tool, or

+Use APIs to exchange examination related information: It is envisaged that the Examining Organisations (suppliers) may privilege the exclusive use of their own system interfaces.
+In this case suppliers can use the APIs to receive from NR and send to NR the examination related information.

-While using the APIs, the suppliers have options to [2a] integrate the APIs with their existing systems or [2b] use browser extensions to get and post data.
+While using the APIs, the suppliers have options to

+integrate the APIs with their existing systems or

+use browser extensions to get and post data.